dabit3/appsync-graphql-cities/README.md

 This app demonstrates how to integrate React Native & GraphQL using [AppSync](https://aws.amazon.com/appsync/) with optimistic UI and real time subscriptions.
 [AppSync](https://aws.amazon.com/appsync/) is part of [AWS Mobile](https://aws.amazon.com/mobile/)

+To view the tutorial for how to build this app, see both [part 1](https://code.tutsplus.com/tutorials/code-an-app-with-graphql-and-react-native--cms-30511) and part two (coming soon) on Tuts Plus.

 ![React Native AppSync](https://i.imgur.com/X3zmWGS.jpg)

 ### To get started